Are you experiencing a pitching injury?

 Baseball pitchers are susceptible to a variety of injuries.
 Many times, these injuries go unnoticed because the player tries to play through the pain.
 By doing that, they can actually make the injury worse and end up taking longer to recover.

 One of the most common pitching injuries is an elbow sprain.
 This injury is caused by overuse or repetitive motions of the arm, such as throwing a baseball.
 It can cause pain, swelling, and stiffness in the elbow joint.

 Other pitching injuries include rotator cuff tear, ulnar collateral ligament tear, labrum tear, and biceps tendonitis.
 All of these injuries can be extremely painful and can require surgery for treatment.

-The ulnar collateral ligament tear is the most well know injury and the surgery to reconstruct the tear is called Tommy John surgery.
+The ulnar collateral ligament tear is the most well know injury and the surgery to reconstruct the tear is called Tommy John surgery, (for an in-depth analysis of how to prevent this surgery from becoming a necessity for you, follow this link).
 This is named after a famous pitcher who was the first to have the revolutionary surgery to proclaim his MLB career.
 This is a surgery of the elbow joint and has a good success rate.
 Elbow injuries are the easiest to recover from because the joint is a hinge joint not a multi-directional joint like the shoulder.
 Shoulder surgeries on the other hand have very poor success rates.